veronicamorelli/veronicamorelli/README.md

 Hi 👋 My name is Veronica Morelli
 =================================

-Working Student Deep Learning at Signatrix I in Berlin.
+Working Student Deep Learning at Signatrix in Berlin.
 Data Science Master Student at the University of Milan-Bicocca.